damianolodi/damNotes/content/css/03-content-positioning.md

 **This elements set the position with respect to the first parent with a relative position**

-`position: relative;` → element position is offset from where its normal flow position would be
+`position: relative;` &rarr; element position is offset from where its normal flow position would be

 -   After it add left, right, top or bottom to specify the offset
 -   Other elements around it still behave as if that item were in its default position

-`position: absolute;` → element is positioned at a specific location
+`position: absolute;` &rarr; element is positioned at a specific location

 -   This removes the element from the normal flow of the document, so surrounding items ignore it
 -   After it add left, right, top or bottom to specify the offset

-`position: fixed;` → the element is positioned relative to the viewport (the browser window); its position on the screen does not change when the document is scrolled
+`position: fixed;` &rarr; the element is positioned relative to the viewport (the browser window); its position on the screen does not change when the document is scrolled

 * * *

 ### Stacking Order

-`z-index: 0;` → this only apply to non statically positioned content
+`z-index: 0;` &rarr; this only apply to non statically positioned content

 * * *